-For the students, staff and community, we ask that you keep your child at home if they are unwell.
+For the wellbeing of all students, staff and the community, we ask that you keep your child at home if he/she is unwell.

-If your child is unwell with any infectious or communicable diseases, please contact the school office.
+If your child is unwell with any infectious or communicable diseases, please contact the school office on 9338 9900.
 The school office will then notify the Kindergarten cohort via SMS.

-Your child's personal details will be kept confidential regarding this matter.
+Sharing the information on infections or communicable disease is to protect the community, and your child's personal details will be kept confidential regarding this matter.